Publish data to a Device (v2.0)

-Use this Topic to Publish data to more than one variable of a Device with global timestamp
+Use this topic to publish data to more than one variable of a device with a global timestamp.

-It is possible to send several values with the same timestamp.
-This is useful to save data upload costs and to create lower rom memory scripts.
-You can use the global timestamp as follows:
+You can send several values with the same timestamp.
+This helps reduce data upload costs and create scripts with lower ROM memory usage.
+Use the global timestamp as follows:

 Topic: